merdok/homebridge-webos-tv/README.md

 - `volumeLimit` [optional]
 The max allowed volume which can be set using the volume service.
 Range 1-100. **Default: 100**
 - `channelControl` [optional]
-Wheter the channel control service is enabled. **Default: true**
+Whether the channel control service is enabled. **Default: true**
 - `mediaControl` [optional]
-Wheter the media control service is enabled.
+Whether the media control service is enabled.
 Buttons: play, pause, stop, rewind, fast forward. **Default: false**
 - `channelButtons` [optional]
-Wheter the channel buttons service is enabled.
+Whether the channel buttons service is enabled.
 This allows to create buttons for the channels of your choice.
 This way you can quickly switch between favorite channels. **Default: "" (disabled)**
   - Set an array of channel numbers as the value
   - You can also set an array of objects as the value.
 An object can have the following properties:
     - *channelNumber* - [required] the channel number,